The best events are always memorable.

 The same thing applies to Content Marketing World - the speakers at both events provide corporate attendees with actionable insights.

-However, as we look at these fun elements, don’t forget your event needs to have the business insights to back up the ticket price.
-Managers approve conferences that will help their employees meet business goals.
+That's critical: as we look at these fun event elements, don’t forget the learning, too.
+Your event must have educational insights to back up the ticket price.

-Even if you aren’t hosting the event, you can still add an experiential element.
+Even if you aren’t the event host, you can still add an experiential element.

 Creating an experience is vital for sponsors.
 According to Harvard Business Review, customers who have great experiences spend 140 percent more than those who have poor experiences.
 It literally pays to give your customers a positive interaction.

-A positive interaction ties into being memorable.
+A positive interaction ties back to being memorable.
 Look for ways to break the status quo, and offer something that will get attendees talking.

 For example, have you ever thought of having a marching band as part of your event sponsorship?